-- To protect the safety of Scott County employees and residents, all Scott County buildings, including the Community Corrections office, are closed to the public until at least June 1, 2020.
+- To protect the safety of Scott County employees and residents, all Scott County buildings, including the Community Corrections office, are open to the public by appointment only.

-- Until further notice, this department will be conducting most business activities electronically, through email, or by phone.
+- This department will be conducting most business activities electronically, through email, or by phone.

 - If you need to contact your probation officer, the Directory link in the column on the right will provide you with your agent's phone number and email address.

 - If you do not know whom to contact, you can call the Community Corrections main line at 952-496-8260.

 Scott County Community Corrections serves an important role in providing public safety by supervising probationers and parolees living in our community.
 We work with these offenders to address the behaviors and attitudes which drive their involvement in criminal behavior.